CU-Robotics/buff-code/README.md

 # Buff-Code
 CU Robotics' development repo

-This project is a workspace with tools for building, installing and analyzing code on multiple robots. buff-code is desinged to run in an Ubuntu18 environment or on a Jetson device (you can also launch it in a docker container).
+Buff-Code is a workspace meant to build and deploy code to a multi-robot team.
+Buff-Code is supported in Ubuntu18 or on a Jetson device (Also we support docker).

 This repo provides a few tools that users should become familiar with.
-The tools are in the python3 package buffpy in the project's root.
-The two most useful tools are buffpy and run. buffpy is used to build/clean, install to a robot, ssh to a robot and hopefully soon flash a microcontroller. buffpy has been refered to as a digital mom.
-It's really just a collection of ros andlinux tools in a python CLI.
-The novel part of buff-code is the ability to debug and manage multiple robots.
+The tools are in the python3 package BuffPy in the project's root.
+The two most useful tools are BuffPy and Run.
+BuffPy is used to build/clean, install to a robot, ssh to a robot and hopefully soon flash a microcontroller.
+It's really just a collection of ros and linux tools in a python CLI.
+The novel part of Buff-Code is the ability to debug and manage multiple robots.

-In addition to buffpy there is a tool called run. run will read in a system config yaml or a python script and launch all the necessary programs.
-The wiki has much more documentation on these so be sure to check it out.

 ## Quick start
 checkout the [Getting started wiki](https://github.com/CU-Robotics/buff-code/wiki/Getting-Started) for more details.